Skip to main content

 • High reliability paired with chronic rigidity

-What people often try (and why it stalls)
+What people often try first.

 • Forcing abrupt vulnerability without scaffolding